-finds at which x positions local maxima are located.
-If
+stat_peaks finds at which x positions the global y maximun or local

 Usage